TalBenZvi/Arkanoid-Game/README.md

 ### Block Definitions File Format
 The block definitions file maps characters to spacing elements or block-information.

-- set default values for all the blocks by writing a single a single line in the next format: default key1:value1 key2:value2 ...
+set default values for all the blocks by writing a single a single line in the next format:<br>
+default key1:value1 key2:value2 ...

-- set values for a type of block and bind it to a symbol: bdef symbol:a key1:value1 key2:value2 bdef symbol:b key1:value1 key2:value2
+set values for a type of block and bind it to a symbol:<br>
+bdef symbol:a key1:value1 key2:value2
+bdef symbol:b key1:value1 key2:value2
 <br>